Full name: Saif Widyatmoko

-Our manager in the Careers+Placements team would send out an e-mail listing out the different jobs they had for the month and we would sign up on certain shifts through a Google Sheet document.
-From there we would complete whatever task was given whether it was creating a blog for the C+P website or turn up at a placement workshop to talk to second year students.
+Our manager in the Careers and Placements team would send out an e-mail listing out the different jobs they had for the month and we would sign up on certain shifts through a Google Sheet document.
+From there we would complete whatever task was given whether it was creating a blog for the Careers and Placements website or turn up at a placement workshop to talk to second year students.
 Once our tasks are completed, we then clock in the number of hours worked so at the end of the month our payslips would be accurately represented.

 Has coronavirus and the subsequent lockdown affected your role at all?

 In terms of the type of tasks we are given they are not too different, but it is more the way they are conducted has changed.
 For example, previously if we were to create certain stories and video content that we would publish on the Careers and Placements social media accounts, we would use a professional camera setup and have all the associates together to do this.
 However, because of the lockdown and social distancing measures, this type of content has to be done remotely through our own phones or cameras then to be sent off to the manager separately rather than being together.